vault27/Foundation/bgp.md

 - Standard communities
 - Extended communities
 - Large communities
+- Private communities - work only in local AS
+- Public communities - known everywhere

-Standard communities
+### Standard communities

-- Written as numeric 32-bit tags in (AS:Action) format
+- Written as numeric 32-bit tags in (AS:Action) format: 3356:70
 - The first 16 bits is the (AS) number of the AS that defines the community
 - The second 16 bits have the local significance (Action)
 - The primary purpose of standard communities is to the group and tag routes so that actions can perform
-- The BGP community can be displayed in full 32-bit format (0-4,294,967,295) or as two 16 bit numbers (0-65535):(0-65535) commonly referred to as new-format
+- The BGP community can be displayed in full 32-bit format (4259840100) or as two 16 bit numbers (0-65535):(0-65535) commonly referred to as new-format

-Well-known standard communities
+### Well-known standard communities

+- Even in configuration we use them as words
-- Internet: should be advertised on the Internet
+- Internet: should be advertised on the Internet - 0:0
-- No_Advertise: Routes with this community should not be advertised to any BGP peer (iBGP or eBGP)
+- No_Advertise: Routes with this community should not be advertised to any BGP peer (iBGP or eBGP) - 65535:65281
 - No_Export: When a route with this community is received, the route is not advertised to any eBGP peer.
-Routes with this community can be advertised to iBGP peers
+Routes with this community can be advertised to iBGP peers - 65535:65282
-- Local-as: prevent sending tagged routes outside the local AS within the confederation.(route will not send to any EBGP neighbor or any to intra-confederation external neighbor )
+- Local-as: prevent sending tagged routes outside the local AS within the confederation.(route will not send to any EBGP neighbor or any to intra-confederation external neighbor) - 65535:65283

-Extended communities
+### Extended communities

+- Standard - Not enough for modern uses like MPLS VPNs or cross-provider coordination
+- No type field / no structure - Routers just see a 32-bit number — they don’t know what it means
+- There’s no built-in way to say, “This tag is a Route Target” vs. “This tag is a QoS policy.”
+- No support for IPv6 or 4-byte ASNs
+- No room for extended attributes
+- MPLS VPNs needed to carry more information per route
+- Which VPN a route belongs to (Route Target)
+- Which site originated it (Route Origin)
+- QoS markings (Color, Bandwidth hints, etc.)
-- Written as numeric 64-bit tags in (Type:AS:Membership) format
+- Written as numeric 64-bit tags in (Type:AS:Membership) format: rt:65000:100
 - The first 16 bits are used to encode a type that defines a specific purpose for an extended community, extended community type numbers are assigned by Internet Assigned Numbers Authority (IANA)
 - The remaining 48 bits can be used by operators
 - Examples: Site of Origin (SOO), Ethernet VPN (EVPN), OSPF Domain Identifier, Route Target

-Large communities
+### Large communities

-- Written as numeric 96-bit tags in (Source AS:Action: Target AS)
+- Written as numeric 96-bit tags in (Source AS:Action:Target AS)
 - Format split into three 32-bit values which can accommodate more identification data including 4-byte AS numbers

-How to set community attribute values?
+### Configuration

 Using Route-maps associated with: